harshguptakth/expense-tracker/README.md

 Each transaction contains information such as title, amount, type, category and date.

-### Dashboard
+## Dashboard

-The dashboard provides a quick overview of the user's financial activity, including:
+The dashboard provides a quick overview of financial activity, including:

 - Total income
 - Total expenses